-- Meet the Inherent requirements for the BNSG - Pass the pre-requisite courses for the placement course/s - Enroll in the clinical course - Submit/update all mandatory documents within timeframes - Be allocated a placement - Prepare for orientation and any facility specific requirements
+- ♦ Meet the inherent requirements for the BNSG - ♦ Pass the pre-requisite courses for the placement course/s - Enrol in the clinical course - ❖ Submit/update all mandatory documents within timeframes - ♦ Be allocated a placement - Prepare for orientation and any facility specific requirements

-Pre requisite courses and Enrolment: Contact Student Support or your Student Relationship Officer (SRO) if you have questions about your course progression, pre-requisites for clinical placement courses or if you are having trouble enrolling in your courses.
-You can email them on usq.support@usq.edu.au.
+Pre-requisite courses and Enrolment: Contact iConnect or your Student Relationship Officer (SRO) if you have questions about your course progression, pre-requisites for clinical placement courses or if you are having trouble enrolling in your courses.
+You can email them at usq.support@usq.edu.au.